mirakannan26/SBI-biovagon/term1/DAY4_protein_databases.md

 # Reflection

 ### Why is it important to study a protein's 3D structure, and not just its amino acid sequence, in order to understand its function?

 3D structure of a protein can help visualise its domains(number, region..) and can help identify the secondary structure it is present in (sheet/helix) unlike just studying the sequence of amino acids which forms the primary structure.
 Based on the number of chains(polypeptides), the oligomeric form can be ascertained as monomer/dimer and so on.
 Studying these helps connect it to the protein’s function as in case of insulin, which forms a hexamer with 2 zinc ions with 3 separate dimers as units won’t have biological function if not stored as a dimer inside the body(stable form).

+3D structure of a protein can help visualise its domains(number, region..) and can help identify the secondary structure it is present in (sheet/helix) unlike just studying the sequence of amino acids which forms the primary structure.
+Based on the number of chains(polypeptides), the oligomeric form can be ascertained as monomer/dimer and so on.
+Studying these helps connect it to the protein’s function as in case of insulin, which forms a hexamer with 2 zinc ions with 3 separate dimers as units won’t have biological function if not stored as a dimer inside the body(stable form).